AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

 1. You are requested to provide an IRI.
 If not provided, prime generates one automatically.

    IRI for an activity is unique across an account.
-That means, two modules in Captivate Prime cannot have same IRI.
+That means, two modules in Learning Manager cannot have same IRI.
 A new IRI is generated in the following cases:

    * When a course with xAPI module is shared across accounts.
    * When a certification with xAPI module recurs